-That was the advice Leanna James Blackwell offered when talking recently about the nascent MFA at Bay Path College.
+That was the advice Leanna James Blackwell offered when talking recently about the nascent MFA at Bay Path University.
 She is the director of the program.
 While some may think such a focused writing program exists for the classically-trained wordsmith, her advice spoke to that misconception: while you can be taught the fundamentals of writing structure, you need to have the desire to express a narrative.

 “You must also have the passion to seek out that inner story,” Blackwell added.
 “This is much more important than any formal background.”

 Her own back story started out in the theater, where she was a professional actor for many years.
 “I had a whole life before going into my MFA,” she said.
 But of her transition to writing, she said that it was a natural progression.
 “In theater, you start with the language.
 I started to explore my own voice, and it was an interesting segue when I became more interested in writing, particularly documentary plays.”

 Blackwell’s most recent play, The Wendy Chronicles, is based on the life and writings of Wendy Wasserstein, a Tony Award and Pulitzer Prize winning playwright and writer.
 Weaving passages from letters, speeches, diary entries, and published work, this play is an example of the documentary theater in which she found her initial voice.